Local business owners may qualify for a reduction in their business rates. There are two types of relief available: mandatory and discretionary.

 *If a business has two or more properties with a cumulative rateable value of under £35,000, they can qualify for relief at 25% on individual properties with a rateable value of £18,000 or less.

-To apply, please complete a small business bonus scheme application form (PDF, 145KB).
+To apply, please complete the online application form.
 You won’t need to reapply each year but we will regularly review your circumstances to ensure you are still entitled to relief.
 If your circumstances change, you have a duty to let us know.

 Can I get relief if I am a charity and/or non-profit making organisation?